Locally coherent exact categories: Introduction

 \subsection{Acknowledgement}

 I~am grateful to Silvana Bazzoni for a stimulating conversation.
 I~also want to thank Jan \v St\!'ov\'\i\v cek, Michal Hrbek, and Jan Trlifaj for helpful discussions.
+Finally, I~wish to thank the anonymous referee for careful reading of the manuscript and some helpful suggestions.
 The author is supported by the GA\v CR project 23-05148S and the Czech Academy of Sciences (RVO~67985840).

 \Section{Basic Properties of Locally $\kappa$-Coherent Exact Categories} Let $\kappa$~be a regular cardinal.
 We refer to the beginning paragraphs of the Appendix for the definitions, notation, and references concerning $\kappa$\+presentable objects and $\kappa$\+accessible categories.